bkeevil/esp32-cam/README.md

 When your settings are complete, save them and exit.

+If needed, clean your build directory with `idf.py fullclean`

 Compile the source code by executing `idf.py build`

-Flash the binary file to your ESP32 module using `idf.py -p /dev/ttyUSB0 flash`
+Flash the binary file to your ESP32 module using `idf.py flash`

 Monitor the debug serial output by running `idf.py monitor`